-- Posera's ability to achieve and sustain profitability; - actual or anticipated fluctuations in Posera's results of operations; - changes in estimates of Poseras future results of operations by Posera or securities analysts; - announcements of technological innovations or new products or services by Posera or its competitors; - lack of a liquid market for the Common Shares; - general industry changes in the payments industry or related markets; or - other events or factors.
+- Posera's ability to achieve and sustain profitability; - actual or anticipated fluctuations in Posera's results of operations; - changes in estimates of Poseras future results of operations by Posera or securities analysts; - announcements of technological innovations or new products or services by Posera or its competitors; - lack of a liquid market for the Common Shares; - general industry changes in the payments industry or related markets; or

+• other events or factors.

 In addition, the financial markets have experienced significant price and value fluctuations that have particularly affected the market prices of equity securities of many companies and that sometimes have been unrelated to the operating performance of these companies.
 Broad market fluctuations, as well as economic conditions generally and in the industry, in which Posera specifically operates, may adversely affect the market price of the Common Shares.
 If the market value, trading activity or public distribution of the Common Shares listed on the Toronto Stock Exchange ("TSX") were to no longer meet the listing requirements of the TSX, or if the Corporation's financial condition or operating results were to no longer meet the listing requirements of the TSX, then the TSX could delist the Common Shares.
 Volatility in the market price of the Common Shares could increase the possibility of individual or class action litigation.
 This type of litigation, whether well-grounded or not and regardless of the outcome, could result in substantial costs to the Corporation as well as a diversion of management's attention and resources.
-In addition, if an active market for the Common Shares may be limited.
+In addition, if an active market for the Common Shares does not develop or is not sustained, the liquidity of an investment in the Common Shares may be limited.